USACE NAD commander promoted to major general

 |0

-This work, USACE NAD commander promoted to major general [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE NAD commander promoted to major general, by Joshua Voda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT